Accurate Miniatures 1/48 SB2C-4E Helldiver Build Review

 To avoid repeating myself, click here for a look at the kit and a brief description of the aircraft.

-The Accurate Miniatures' release of the SB2C-4E Helldiver is really a reissue of the Revell-Monogram SB2C-4 kit with a fret of photo-etch from Eduard to replace the brass from the Revell kit and a different set of decals.
-I decided to build this kit straight out of the box with no aftermarket items as this was supposed to be a companion build to Accurate Miniatures' other release the SB2C-1C Helldiver.
+The Accurate Miniatures' release of the SB2C-4E Helldiver is really a reissue of the ProModeler (Revell-Monogram) 1/48 SB2C-4 kit with a fret of photo-etch from Eduard to replace the brass from the Revell's Pro-Modeler release as well as a different set of decals.
+I intended to build this kit straight out of the box with no aftermarket items, as this was supposed to be a companion build to Accurate Miniatures' other release the SB2C-1C Helldiver.
 I'll get into the SB2C-1C build status at the end of this article, but first to work.

 I originally started both builds back in early 2006, but both models aggravated me to the point of aborting the project and setting them into the limbo pile.
-A few weeks ago I was cleaning up the workshop and found these partial builds in the limbo pile and decided to resume the project.
-A few minutes with the SB2C-1C brought back a great deal of frustration and it was set aside once again, but there was a solution for this SB2C-4E project - toss out the Accurate Miniatures instructions and use the instructions out of the Pro Modeler (Revell-Monogram) kit I had in my stash.
-I'll recap the build though my notes and in-progress photos have gone away over time.
+A few years later, I was cleaning up the workshop and rediscovered these partial builds, and decided to resume the project.
+A few minutes with the SB2C-1C brought back the frustration from the first attempt, and it was set aside once again.
+I decided to focus on the SB2C-4E project, and the first step was to toss out the Accurate Miniatures instructions and use the instructions out of the Pro-Modeler (Revell-Monogram) kit I had in my stash.
+I'll recap the build from my notes, though the in-progress photos have gone away over time.

 Next comes the engine and the Eduard photo-etch provides an ignition harness though you won't see much of it between that tight cowling and the spinner.
 Nevertheless, it does add a little more depth to the simple engine face from the kit.
 Some detailed painting and washes bring out the cylinder head details and provide some depth to that part.
 The engine face mounts to the fuselage firewall and the exhaust stack fairings mount into the recesses at the 4 and 8 o'clock positions aft of the firewall.
 I mounted the exhaust stacks into the fairings at the end of the assembly process to simplify painting.